oreplay/oreplay-backend/README.md

 # Serve and working with docker

 We are using docker to develop run tests (where the code in local will be used in the server in real time), and make the system run in production.
 Each docker service works as if it were an independent machines running on the same local network.

-All details from those machines are defined in the docker-compose file.
+All details from those machines are defined in the `docker-compose` file.
 Here a few important notes:
-- Ports definition: host machine : container
+- **Ports** definition: host machine : container
-- Links: indicates dependencies between services
+- **Links**: indicates dependencies between services
-- Volumes: files are linked, so they are updated in the host and the container in real time.
+- **Volumes**: files are linked, so they are updated in the host and the container in real time.

 Run from [docker-compose](https://docs.docker.com/compose/install/):